alonfirestein/directed-weighted-graph/README.md

 This package contains the implementation of the graph and all of its corresponding data (nodes, edges, geolocation) and the implementation of all the algorithms used on the graph.

+In the algorithms class, there are different types of algorithms such as:
+- Load
+- Save
+- Shortest Path
+- Connected Component
+- Connected Components
+- Plot Graph

+To find more information on each of these algorithms, please enter the wiki page of the repository, or read the comments in the code.

 ## tests folder: